Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 - If you don't reach a perfect windowpane before adding the butter and it's been at least 10 minutes of kneading that's okay — you can go ahead and start adding butter.
 It won't be a technically perfect brioche, but it will still be delicious!

-- If using active dry yeast use 7.5 grams (round down to 7 grams if you don't have a jeweler's scale).
+- If using active dry yeast use 7 grams instead.
 Mix with the warm milk before adding to the dough instead of adding it to the dry ingredients.

 - How to tell when the loaf has doubled in size: If using a 9x5" loaf pan, the shaped brioche loaf will just reach the rim of the pan.
 If using an 8x4" loaf pan, the shaped brioche loaf should be just cresting over the rim of the pan.